 So, the question then becomes how do you incorporate video in your association’s learning experience?

 Building the Content

 First, you need to consider which portion (or portions) of the curriculum can be delivered via video.
-Some material will be better served as PDFs or gamified learning experiences, whereas another material is perfectly suited for video.
+Some material will be better served as PDFs or gamified learning experiences, whereas other material is perfectly suited for video.
 Some examples include:

 - Online instructor-led modules

 The real magic, however, happens when you leverage video for two-way communication between the individual delivering the content and the end-learner.
-This could be through more traditional mediums such as webinars or presentations that incorporate discussion forums, but also includes modern tools that leverage the power of video to assess specific skillsets for your learners.
+This could be through more traditional mediums such as webinars or presentations that incorporate discussion forums, but also includes modern tools that leverage the power of video to assess specific skill sets for your learners.

-Delivering the Programme
+Delivering the Program

 Providing a video experience should be an easy exercise with a modern learning platform—simply a matter of uploading the video where it belongs in the learner journey and tracking adoption and engagement.

 Here are three tips you can consider when offering video modules:

 - Give them a reason to come back for more.
 One thing that makes video so effective is that new content can be delivered on a regular basis.
 Involving a variety of presenters who can explore a range of topics will help you frequently serve up fresh, relevant video content for your members and learners.